Richard Allen (bishop)

-Richard Allen (February 14, 1760 – March 26, 1831) was a minister, educator, writer, and one of America's most active and influential Black leaders.
+Richard Allen (February 14, 1760 – March 26, 1831) was a minister, educator, writer, and one of the United States' most active and influential black leaders.
 In 1794, he founded the African Methodist Episcopal Church (AME), the first independent Black denomination in the United States.
 He opened his first AME church in 1794 in Philadelphia.

-Elected the first bishop of the AME Church in 1816, Allen focused on organizing a denomination in which free Black people could worship without racial oppression and enslaved people could find a measure of dignity.
-He worked to upgrade the social status of the Black community, organizing Sabbath schools to teach literacy and promoting national organizations to develop political strategies.
+Elected the first bishop of the AME Church in 1816, Allen focused on organizing a denomination in which free black people could worship without racial oppression and enslaved people could find a measure of dignity.
+He worked to upgrade the social status of the black community, organizing Sabbath schools to teach literacy and promoting national organizations to develop political strategies.
 Allen said, "We will never separate ourselves voluntarily from the slave population in this country; they are our brethren, and we feel there is more virtue in suffering privations with them than a fancied advantage for a season."
-The AME Church grew rapidly among the freed blacks in the South.
+The AME Church proliferated among the freed blacks in the Southern United States.

 Early life and freedom

 He was born into slavery on February 14, 1760, on the Delaware property of Benjamin Chew.
 When he was a child, Allen and his family were sold to Stokley Sturgis, who had a plantation.
-Because of financial problems he sold Richard's mother and two of his five siblings.
-Allen had an older brother and sister left with him and the three began to attend meetings of the local Methodist Society, which was welcoming to enslaved and free Black people.
-They were encouraged by their enslaver Sturgis although he was unconverted.
+Because of financial problems, he sold Richard's mother and two of his five siblings.
+Allen had an older brother and sister left with him, and the three began to attend meetings of the local Methodist Society, which was welcoming to enslaved and free Black people.
+They were encouraged by their enslaver, Sturgis, although he was unconverted.
 Richard taught himself to read and write.
 He joined the Methodists at 17.
-He began evangelizing and attracted criticism from local slave owners.
-The slave owners were angered by his actions.
+He began evangelizing, attracting criticism and anger from local enslavers.

-Allen and his brother redoubled their efforts for Sturgis so that no one could say enslaved people did not do well because of religion.
+Allen and his brother then redoubled their efforts for Sturgis to deflect criticism of religion's influence on enslaved people.

-The Reverend Freeborn Garrettson, who had freed his own slaves in 1775, began to preach in Delaware.
-He was among many Methodist and Baptist ministers after the American Revolutionary War who encouraged slaveholders to emancipate their people.
-When Garrettson visited the Sturgis plantation to preach, Allen's master was touched by this declaration and began to give consideration to the thought that holding slaves was sinful.
-Sturgis was soon convinced that slavery was wrong and offered enslaved people an opportunity to buy their freedom.
-Allen performed extra work to earn the money and bought his freedom in 1780 when he changed his name from "Negro Richard" to "Richard Allen."
+The Reverend Freeborn Garrettson, who, in 1775, had freed the people he had enslaved, began to preach in Delaware.
+He was among many Methodist and Baptist ministers who encouraged enslavers to emancipate the people they enslaved after the American Revolutionary War.
+When Garrettson visited the Sturgis plantation to preach, Allen's master was persuaded that slavery was wrong, and offered enslaved people an opportunity to buy their freedom.
+Allen performed extra work to earn money and bought his freedom in 1780.
+He then changed his name from "Negro Richard" to "Richard Allen".